mugithi/blog-isaack-io-on-k8s/app-isaack-io/site/_posts/2017-08-24-Why-Apache-Spark-And-Spark-Architecture.markdown

 	- Issues with user using RDD API: they cannot be optimized by Spark
 	- Issues with user using RDD API: They are significatnly slow when translated from non JVM languages like Python
 - **DataFrames**
-	- The dataframes API privides a higher level abstraction (DSL) that allows you to use a simple query Lauguage to manipulate data.
+	- The dataframes API provides a higher level abstraction (DSL) that allows you to use a simple query Lauguage to manipulate data.
 By using the Dataframs API, user queries can be optimized by Spark.
 The Spark User starts by writing a unresolved Query plan.
-This Query plan is then taken taken through Spark **Catalyst** Optimizer optimization to create an RDD, Transformation code and Action.
+This Query plan is then taken  through Spark **Catalyst** Optimizer optimization to create an RDD, Transformation code and Action.
 This is a similar process SQL Queries go through before they are executed by an RDMS.

 ![](https://raw.githubusercontent.com/mugithi/blog-isaack-io-on-k8s/master/app-isaack-io/site/img/slack-19.png)

 - Speed
-	- In term of speed, here is graphic from DataBricks (Spark 2.0) comparision between different API lauguages.
+	- In terms of speed, here is a graphic from DataBricks (Spark 2.0) showing a comparision between different API lauguages.
 Note everything is faster including faster than most native RDD Scala

 ![](https://raw.githubusercontent.com/mugithi/blog-isaack-io-on-k8s/master/app-isaack-io/site/img/slack-20.png)